MinhDuc1711/City-Player-Walkability-Branch/README.md

      - Amenities like public seating and social spaces.
    - Real-time changes will immediately affect the environment, allowing for a tailored experience.

+   **Scene Organization**:
+   The key features of the simulation are divided into separate scenes, each focusing on a different aspect of the urban environment.
+This modular approach allows users to customize and test specific features, such as greenery, building layouts, and traffic flow, before integrating them into the main environment.

 ---

 ## Key Features